 - Heidelberg: Home of the oldest university in the country, Heidelberg was the capital of the Palatinate until the French burnt it down in one of Louis XIV's wars.
 The town is also strongly associated with the 19th-century image of boisterous German student life, thanks in large part to Wilhelm Meyer-Foerster's play Alt-Heidelberg (which was adapted into the operetta The Student Prince).
 Popular with American tourists.

 - Karlsruhe: Translates to "Karl's resting place".
 Former capital of Baden (grand duchy, then republic), now seat of the Bundesverfassungsgericht (Federal Constitutional Court), the national high judiciary.
-Karlsruhe is a planned city with a hybrid radial/grid pattern reminiscent of Washington, DC (both being designed in the 18th century under the principles of the Enlightenment).
+Karlsruhe is a planned city with a hybrid radial/grid pattern reminiscent of Washington, D.C. (both being designed in the 18th century under the principles of the Enlightenment).
 Karlsruhe is also noted for the "Karlsruhe model" of transportation, a form of light rail in which trams run underground in the city center, at street level in other places, and on intercity tracks for nearly a hundred kilometers in every direction outside of the city, has become increasingly popular elsewhere (for instance, it's the model for the Tyne & Wear Metro).

 - Mannheim: In its heyday a modern fortress-city, it became the new capital of the Palatinate after the sacking of Heidelberg.
 Was an important centre for music and theatre in the 18th century — Friedrich Schiller's first plays were first performed at the city theatre, and Wolfgang Amadeus Mozart met his wife here.
 In the course of territorial redistributions during the wars of the French Revolution the city was allotted to Baden.
 Also nicknamed "the city where the streets have no names" because its inner city has a chessboard-like grid and its blocks are labeled by a letter and a number.

 - Ulm: During the Holy Roman Empire Ulm was the largest free city by area, and its minster (the largest church) features the tallest Gothic steeple in the world.
 Albert Einstein was born here.
+Neu-Ulm is just across the state-line in Bavaria but much smaller.

 - München (Munich)